Andrew Tate indicted on human trafficking, rape charges – DW – 06/20/2023

 The 36-year-old British-US citizen, well known for his misogynistic views, was arrested in late December in connection with the charges now being forwarded for trial.

 In 2016, Tate appeared on the "Big Brother" reality television show in the UK but was removed after footage surfaced that showed him attacking a woman.
-He turned his attention to social media platforms to spread his divisive views, currently having 6.9 million followers on Twitter.
+He turned his attention to social media platforms to spread his divisive views.
+He currently has 6.9 million followers on Twitter.

 Tate has reportedly lived in Romania since 2017 and has been previously banned from various social media platforms for hate speech.